ylacaute/todo-react/README.md

 TodoApp demo with React
 =========================

 This is a demo application based on React, without Redux, build with Webpack.
+The goal of this project was to learn React, it is now obsolete.

 ![Screenshot](http://thorpora.fr/wp-content/uploads/2017/01/screenshot.png)